 The UK government website now carries a warning reminding us that we are leaving the EU on the 31st October, the beginning of a blitzkrieg campaign to prepare the nation for our biggest folly.
 I suppose it is possible that some people don’t know about it, so fair play to the civil service.
 As a responsible citizen I have completed the suggested questionnaire and have been assured that there is nothing I need to do.
 Just wait.

-It worries me that a section of the population has permanently lost faith in the economic, diplomatic and political structures that stop everything unraveling into chaos.
-There is a breed of politician that is willing to exploit this distrust for their own ends.
-This strikes me as being ultimately more problematic than our immediate issues.
+It worries me that a section of the population has permanently lost faith in the economic, diplomatic and political structures that stop everything unraveling into chaos - and that there is a breed of politician that is willing to exploit this for their own ends.
+This strikes me as being ultimately more problematic than the headline issues.
 Screw those people.